CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Digital Signature Algorithms

 For ease of adoption and interoperability reasons, this specification only requires support for RSA Signature Scheme with Appendix - Probabilistic Signature Scheme (RSA-PSS), as defined in {{Section 8.1 of RFC8017}}.
 The DomainAuth Signature Algorithm Registry, as defined in {{domainauth-signature-algorithm-registry}}, MAY introduce support for additional signature algorithms and restrict the use of RSA-PSS (including its deprecation).

 Implementations MUST support RSA-PSS in X.509 certificates as defined in {{RFC4055}} and CMS SignedData structures as defined in {{RFC4056}}.

 RSA keys with moduli less than 2048 bits MUST be rejected.
 RSA keys with modulus size of 2048 MUST be supported, and greater sizes SHOULD be supported.

+Due to the size of RSA public keys, they MUST be identified in TXT records using a digest.
+The process for creating this identifier involves:

+1. Taking the public key in its ASN.1 DER-serialised form as a Subject Public Key Info (defined in {{Section 4.1.2.7 of X.509}}).
+2. Computing a digest of this serialised key using a hash function from the DomainAuth Key Digest Type Registry ({{domainauth-key-digest-type-registry}}).
+3. Encoding the resulting digest using Base64 without padding ({{RFC4648}}).

+This encoded digest is then used as the Key Id in the TXT record.

 ## Hash Functions

+This section pertains specifically to the hash functions used within digital signatures themselves (e.g., X.509 certificates, CMS SignedData structures), distinct from their use in key identification.

-For ease of adoption and interoperability reasons, this specification only requires support for SHA2 hash functions, as defined in {{RFC6234}}, in digital signatures.
-The DomainAuth Hash Function Registry, as defined in {{domainauth-hash-function-registry}}, MAY introduce support for additional hash functions and restrict the use of SHA2 hash functions (including their deprecation).
+For ease of adoption and interoperability reasons, this specification only REQUIRES support for SHA2 hash functions ({{RFC6234}}) in digital signatures, with the exception of SHA-224 which MUST NOT be supported.

-Implementations MUST support SHA-256, SHA-384, and SHA-512 hash functions.
-For the avoidance of doubt, SHA-1 and SHA-224 MUST NOT be supported.
+The DomainAuth Key Digest Type Registry, as defined in {{domainauth-key-digest-type-registry}}, separately governs the use of hash functions for key identification.

 # Maximum Validity Period